Geological Excursion in the Oslo Region

 Join Prof in geology Knut Bjørlykke in this film for an excursion to GEO-locations around Oslo.
 The capital of Norway; Oslo is renowned for its fascinating range of rock types, fossils and geological structures.
 The focus is particularly on the sedimentary rocks of Cambro-Silurian sedimentary sequence and the geology in the inner part of the Oslo-fjord.
 Welcome!

 The Oslo region - An interesting geological region

-The Oslo-felt has been studied by Norwegian and international researchers for almost two centuries.
-The landscape is a direct result of the area consists of great variety of rocks, and also glacial erosion and deposition.
+The area around Oslo (Oslo-feltet) has been studied by Norwegian and international researchers for almost two centuries.
+The area is well known for the geology, and the landscape is a direct result of the area consists of great variety of rocks, and also glacial erosion and deposition.

 Short introduction with explanation and illustrations/maps.
-An introduction to the Oslo area's geology - A brief overview of the film: The geology of the Oslo area (pdf), Knut Bjørlykke, Department of Geosciences, University of Oslo.
+An introduction to the Oslo area's geology - A brief overview of the film: The geology of the Oslo area (pdf), Knut Bjørlykke, Dept of Geosciences, UiO.

 Manuscript and production:

 - Idea and realisation: Professor Knut Bjørlykke, Department of Geosciences, University of Oslo, Norway

 Language: Norwegian/English | Time: 48 minutes | Production year: 2004

 Thanks to Odd Nilsen, Dept of Geosciences, University of Oslo for commenting and contributing with maps and illutrations in the article following the film.